 In fact, I’m not the type of writer who sits at the table with a cup of tea and paper.

-The words come over me like a captivating inspiration and I can barely breath.
+The words come over me like a captivating inspiration, and I can barely breathe.
 Sometimes I pass out from exhaustion after writing a text amazed by how happy I am.
 So I always have a notebook with for whenever I feel like to write.
 And at some point I will put all of these texts together in a novel.

 When are you most creative?

 When I’m alone in the fresh air.